 - Judgment: The medical team’s judgment was involved in 85% of the wrong parts surgeries

-- Communication: Poor communication was cited as a cause of the mistake in 100% of the wrong patient errors.
+- Communication: Poor communication was cited as a cause of the mistake in 100% of the wrong-person errors.

-- Diagnosis: The diagnosis was listed as one of the causes of the surgeon's mistake in over half of the wrong patient surgeries.
+- Diagnosis: The diagnosis was listed as one of the causes of the surgeon’s mistake in over half of the wrong-person surgeries.

 Surgical Errors Considered to Be ‘Never Events’